Adam Goren: Musical style

 The songs of Atom and His Package generally consist of punk rock music put together with a sequencer and guitar.
 A few songs are purely instrumental, and as Goren's career went on, he started writing occasional songs that were more introspective or political in nature, yet still retained his classic tongue-in-cheek sense of humor and sarcastic wit.
-In a documentary on the Hair:Debatable DVD, Goren is on record explaining that he writes about whatever he happens to be thinking about at the time, whether its observations of the world around him, events that happen to him, or people he is close to.
+In a documentary on the Hair: Debatable DVD, Goren is on record explaining that he writes about whatever he happens to be thinking about at the time, whether it's observations of the world around him, events that happen to him, or people he is close to.